Rise - Jobs, Careers, Inspiration

 Do use Zoom to your advantage.
 Keep a list of talking points handy nearby and don’t be afraid to take notes.

 One way your Zoom interview will differ from an in-person interview (or a phone interview for that matter) is that it will take place virtually wherever you are.
-These Zoom interview tips will help you iron out any issues that may arise.
+These tips and tricks will help you iron out any issues that may arise.

 This means you probably want to be somewhere quiet where you won’t be interrupted.
 It’s also important to understand that your background may reflect on your personal and professional character.